CrossRef/event-data-user-guide/event-data-manual.md

 ## Duplicate Data {#concept-duplicate}

 When an Event occurs in the wild it may be reported via more than one channel.
 For example, a blog may have an RSS feed that the Newsfeed agent subscribes to.
 It may also be included in a blog aggregator's results.
 In this case the action of publishing the blog post might result in two Events in CED.
+Note that two events that describe the same external action via two routes will have different Event IDs.

 It is important that CED reports events without trying to 'clean up' the data.
-The Evidence pipeline ensures that every input that hsould result in an Event, does result in an Event.
+The Evidence pipeline ensures that every input that should result in an Event, does result in an Event.

 ## Evidence First {#concept-evidence-first}